 • Official Ballot • Voter Instructions • Official Return Envelope

-How do I vote my ballot?
+How do I fill in my ballot?

 Follow all the voting instructions shown on your ballot (Use black or blue pen only).
 After you have marked all your voting choices and finished voting: